The Committee of 100 is a membership organization of Chinese Americans dedicated to the spirit of excellence and achievement in America.

 The Committee’s purpose is to provide leadership and act as a constructive force in the dual mission of:

 - Promoting the full participation of all Chinese Americans in American society and acting as a public policy resource for the Chinese-American community

-- To encourage constructive relations between the peoples of the United States and Greater China.
+- Promoting constructive dialogue and relationships between the peoples and leaders of the United States and Greater China.

 The concept of founding the Committee came from renowned architect, I.M.
 Pei, who was inundated with calls from reporters seeking his reaction, as an influential Chinese American, to the Tiananmen Square events in June 1989.
 Pei felt that no single individual could adequately represent the Chinese American perspective, and instead envisioned a group of prominent Chinese Americans joining together to serve as a strong forum for the Chinese American community.
 By the end of 1990, the core group of I.M.
 Pei, Yo-Yo Ma, Shirley Young, Oscar Tang, Henry Tang, and Chien-Shiung Wu had recruited other distinguished Chinese Americans from the arts, business, academia, public service, and the sciences to serve on the Committee of 100.

 The founders determined that the Committee would not be politically driven and at the same time, not shy away from taking a stance in the political arena.
 Many of the issues addressed by the Committee have strong public policy implications, including foreign relations, trade policy, civil rights, and social justice.
 As a non-partisan organization, the Committee’s stance on these issues is independent and does not align with any political party in the United States or with any government in Asia.